-These diagnostic tests are used by the doctor check the structures inside the nose whether there are abnormal growths present.
+The doctor uses these diagnostic tests to check the structures inside the nose whether there are abnormal growths present.
 In some cases, a sample of the cells inside the nose might be required in order to come up with the right diagnosis.

 If the impaired smell is caused by a bacterial or viral infection, it is often temporary.
 For bacterial infections, the doctor usually prescribes antibiotics to hasten the healing process as well as help restore the normal sense of smell.
 Over-the-counter antihistamines and decongestants can also help relieve nasal congestion due to allergies.